 The clouds can be differentiated from the surrounding normal snowfield by the following qualities:

-- Change in the perception of noise, that is, in the “apparent” movement of the points.
-The possible states are: increased, unchanged, reduced and deficient.
+- Change in the perception of noise in the “apparent” movement of the points.
+The possible states are: increased, unchanged, reduced, and deficient.

-The edge of the “cloud” is indicated by the patient with the tip of the finger directly on the surface of the monitor and can be documented directly by a touch screen option.
+The edge of the “cloud” is indicated by the patient with the tip of the finger directly on the monitor’s surface and can be documented by a touch screen option.